dudad/katas/README.md

 # katas

-This just repo with solution for popular well know katas
+This just repo with solution for katas

 Programing languages:
 - Go